HomeGuidesReferenceLearn

 Navigation UI elements (Link, Tabs, Stack) may move out of the Expo Router library in the future.

-Consider the following file structure which is used as an example in this guide:
+Consider the following file structure which is used as an example:

 app